spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 }
 ```

-It's a great idea to separate default values (such as health pack positions, and health values) into a settings file.
-In the FPS starter project you can find lots of examples of using Unity `ScriptableObject` components for exactly that.
+You may want to consider separating default values (such as health pack positions, and health values) into a settings file.
 But for now, we will keep this example simple.

 #### Updating the snapshot

 Snapshot files are found in your project root directory, in a directory named `snapshots`.
 The FPS starter project includes a snapshot called `default.snapshot`.

 If you have updated the snapshot generation function (as you just did in the step above), or if you've altered which components are specified in one of your entity templates, then your snapshot will be out of date.
-The snapshot is a big list of entities, and all their individual component values, so any change to these and the snapshot file must be regenerated.
+The snapshot is a big collection of entities, and all their individual component values, so any change to these and the snapshot file must be regenerated.

 You can regenerate the `default.snapshot` file from the SpatialOS menu option in the Unity editor, by running **"Generate FPS Snapshot"**.